NeuroTechX/ntx_slack_archive/eegdata.md

 >
 I do see the alpha wave on screen (raw-eeg past values, when I open my eyes).
 The high p-value is likely due to the outliers seen in the histogram and small number of samples (N=14), which limits the robustness of the mean statistic.
 This is why I complemented with a test on the median.
 Thanks for the feedback.

+7/18/2017 12:59 PM

+ **mesca** :

+ >Hey everyone, what is the state of the art in zero-shot (binary) classification of ERP components?